samturner/STClassifier/README.md

 # STClassifier

-STClassifier is an implementation of [K Nearest Neighbour](http://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) in Swift.
+STClassifier is an implementation of [K Nearest Neighbour](http://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) written in Swift.

 **This is still pretty rough - it needs more error checking, comments, and a testing framework needs to be written!**